PavelSobolev/Brain-Computer-Interfaces-IoT-Home-Automation/README.md

 Both mentioned systems are going to be controlled by data which is received from BCI based headset.

 This project peruses the following goals:
-1. Planning, assembly and implementation of software and hardware system which can provide users with possibility to interact with computing devices by direct receiving and interpretation of the user’s brain activity data;
+1. Planning, assembling of hardware system and implementation of software which can provide users with possibility to interact with computing devices by direct receiving and interpretation of the user’s brain activity data;
-2. Studying of modern state of BCI (brain-computer interface) technologies for usage of their capabilities for the system being created.
+2. Studying of modern state of BCI (brain-computer interface) technologies for usage of their capabilities for the system being created;
-3. Choosing of appropriate BCI hardware systems which are suitable for achieving of project’s objectives.
+3. Choosing of appropriate BCI hardware systems which are suitable for achieving of project’s objectives;
 4. Choosing of appropriate APIs, protocols, programming languages and frameworks which are optimal for achieving of project’s objectives.